 Note: At the end of the examination of 4^{th} Semester the students will undergo compulsory industrial training for a period of 4 weeks duration in reputed industries.
 Every student will submit the Training Report within two weeks from the start of teaching for 5^{th} Semester.
-The marks for this will be included in the 5^{th} Semester.
+The credit for this will be included in the 5th Semester.